Azure/dotnet-template-azure-iot-edge-module/README.md

 > dotnet template to do scaffolding tool for azure iot edge module development.

 This ReadMe consists of two parts:
-- Get Started to introduce how to install the dotnet template nuget package step by step
+- Guidance of how to install the dotnet template step by step
-- Containerize the module
+- Containerize the the custom module to docker

   The dotnet template sets up all necessary files for you to focus on module functionality programming.